Supporting tamariki Māori

 We are working to reduce entries into care for tamariki Māori, connect them to whānau, hapū and iwi and enable culturally responsive services, with the help of our partners.

 Making decisions with whānau, hapū, iwi and our partners as well as providing more support for tamariki and whānau to prevent entry into our care system are some of the ways we’ll deliver on this commitment.
-It’s part of the system change that we are seeking to achieve through new legislative amendments such as section 7AA of the Oranga Tamariki Act 1989.
+It’s part of the system change that we are seeking to achieve through legislative amendments such as section 7AA of the Oranga Tamariki Act 1989.

 Section 7AA requires us to improve outcomes for tamariki Māori.
 We can’t do this alone.
-Iwi, Māori organisations and all our partners who provide services to tamariki Māori and their whānau play a critical role in our work.
+Iwi, Māori organisations and all our partners who provide services to tamariki Māori and their whānau play a critical role in our mahi.

 How we're doing